wooferzfg/wwrando/README.md

 ### Information

 This program only supports the North American Gamecube version of Wind Waker.
 (MD5: d8e4d45af2032a081a0f446384e9261b)
-In addition, follow this if you want to use PyInstaller to build a distributable version of the randomizer:

 This works on Gamecube/Wii/Dolphin.
 The European and Japanese versions of Wind Waker won't work, and neither will Wind Waker HD.